Havila Pollux and Havila Polaris will be capable of sailing emission-free for four hours

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Wednesday, October 16, 2019/Categories: News, Cruise news, Princess Cruises
+Author: Rebecca Gibson/16 October 2019/Categories: News, Cruise news, Princess Cruises

 Sky Princess has officially joined the Princess Cruises fleet, following a traditional delivery ceremony at Fincantieri’s shipyard in Monfalcone, Italy on 15 October.